January 2023 Update: If you are an MEV searcher, Blocknative now offers an MEV bundle RPC endpoint. Searchers can interact with the RPC endpoint at

 For new EIP-1559 transactions (type-2) to correctly RLP encode the transaction data you need:

 - Max Fee Per Gas

 Every payload you receive includes these key-value pairs and more.
 Additionally, you can copy and paste the JSON payload into a JSON file and start testing right away.

 Type-0 Transaction Payload

 Using Blocknative to Keep Track of Pending Transactions

-Now that you are up to speed with pending transactions and why you need them for some searcher opportunities with Flashbots, let’s walk through how to set up Blocknative’s mempool API to deliver real-time notifications of pending transactions you can include in your bundle.
+Now that you are up to speed with pending transactions and why you need them for some searcher opportunities, let’s walk through how to set up Blocknative’s mempool API to deliver real-time notifications of pending transactions you can include in your bundle.

 1. Author Your Searcher Strategy in Mempool Explorer